HYPE-Industries/AI-Pipeline-tools/README.md

 <hr>

 ## FIXME
-- darkflow format not working
+- add converter for edgecase
+- add progress bar to google scrapper
 - darknet converter
 - allow directories outside the main folder (especially for the to-darkflow converter)
-- google image Scrapper
 - `merge.py` uses the variable `img_cnt`, when it should use the variable `image_cnt`
 - cleanup `dataturk-download.py`

 ## Changelog
+<b>January 28, 2020</b>
+- Updated all jpeg exports to be at 100%
+- Google Image Scrapper Completed, with built in merge
+- export folder for images is now `/images`

 <b>January 23, 2020</b>
 - Error when naming the attribute in the xml, the name ended in `.xml` and it should of ended in `.jpg`.